near/sdk-docs/docs/zero-to-hero/01-basics/04-simple-frontend.md

 # Add a simple frontend

-This will be the final section in this chapter, where we'll add a simple frontend using React and [`near-api-js`](https://docs.near.org/docs/api/javascript-library) to communicate with the smart contract.
+This is the final section in this chapter, where we'll add a simple frontend using React and [`near-api-js`](https://docs.near.org/docs/api/javascript-library) to communicate with our smart contract.

-There will be three main files we'll be working with:
+Throughout this section we'll work with three files in the `src` directory:
-1. `src/index.js` will be the entry point, where NEAR network configuration will be set up, and the view-only call to `get_solution` will happen.
+1. `index.js` will be the entry point, where NEAR network configuration will be set up, and the view-only call to `get_solution` will happen.
-2. `src/App.js` is then called and sets up the crossword table and checks to see if a solution has been found.
+2. `App.js` is then called and sets up the crossword table and checks to see if a solution has been found.
-3. `src/utils.js` is used to make a view-only call to the blockchain to get the solution, and other helper functions.
+3. `utils.js` is used to make a view-only call to the blockchain to get the solution, and other helper functions.

 ## Entry point